 TestCon Europe 2019

-Louise graduated from Bangor University in 2013 with a degree in Computer Science for Business.
+Louise graduated from Bangor University with a degree in Computer Science for Business.
 Her first job after university was as a software tester for Loyalty Logistix, a company that produced Web, Mobile and Desktop applications that allowed members of the Automotive industry to run Loyalty schemes for customers.

 The Joy of Record and Playback in Test Automation